emberwatch/blog.emberwatch.com/_posts/2013-06-19-alternatives-ember-data.md

 ### Conclusion

 Although Ember Data is currently only being recommended to those who are comfortable with the cutting edge, these libraries provide viable alternatives.
-I haven’t gone into much detail save for the basicsbut each offers a unique (though similar) approach and a variety of different features which merit further investigation. &#9632;
+I haven’t gone into much detail save for the basics, but each offers a unique (though similar) approach and a variety of different features which merit further investigation. &#9632;

 [nodata]: http://eviltrout.com/2013/03/23/ember-without-data.html
 [embermodel]: https://github.com/ebryn/ember-model